palladius/gce-bootstrapper/README.md

 gce-bootstrapper
 ----------------

-This is my first Google Compute Engine project.
-I use it to configure/bootstrap my machines, based on projects.
+gce-bootstrapper (codename `bootsy`) is my first Google Compute Engine project.
+I use it to configure/bootstrap my machines, based on the concept of `addons`.
+Note that this is a very rudimental script, if you need to do anything more complex, you might want to use a proper config Management system (eg Puppet, Chef, ..): these two for sure have good modules for GCE.

 Try this: